ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-use-ark-explorer.md

 ---
-title: "How To Use The Ark Explorer?"
+title: "How To Use The ARK Explorer?"
 ---

-# How to use the Ark Explorer on Mobile
+# How to use the ARK Explorer on Mobile

 ## What is a block explorer?

 If a blockchain is a highway of transactional records, from the very first to the most current, a block explorer is your Hollywood tour bus: the guide to every aspect of that highway as you travel through it.
 Most people, when using the block explorer, are only doing so to confirm a transaction they have sent or are receiving, this, however, taps into a tiny fraction of the power contained within the explorer.
 Block explorers can give anyone access to all the information contained within that blockchain.
 You can search every block that was ever created, see every transaction an address has conducted as well as a snapshot of the status of that network.
-Most blockchains have a block explorer, and Ark is no different; however, we pride ourselves on making all our interfaces intuitive and easy to read for users of any level.
+Most blockchains have a block explorer, and ARK is no different; however, we pride ourselves on making all our interfaces intuitive and easy to read for users of any level.

-Let’s begin our journey into the Ark explorer.
+Let’s begin our journey into the ARK explorer.

 ![MOBILE BLOCK EXPLORER Overview](./assets/how-to-use-the-ark-explorer/MobileBlockExplorerOverview.png)